digitalbazaar/vc/README.md

 ### Issuing Credentials

-To issue a Verifiable Credential, you need the following:
+To issue a verifiable credential, you need the following:

 * A URL for the public key
 * A local PEM encoded private key file